Madurai Mani Iyer

-Madurai Mani Iyer (மதுரை மணி ஐயர்; 25 October 1912 – 8 June 1968) was an Indian Carnatic music singer, who was famous for his unique style.
+Madurai Mani Iyer (25 October 1912 – 8 June 1968) was an Indian Carnatic music singer, who was famous for his unique style.
 He was one of the most highly celebrated carnatic vocalists during the first half of the 20th century.
 He was renowned for his adept skills at singing kalpana swarams, neraval, and raga alapana.
 His music continues to be highly regarded today.

-Early life
+Early life and education

 Madurai Mani Iyer, whose original name was Subramanian, was born to M. S. Ramaswamy Iyer and Subbulakshmi in Madurai on 25 October 1912.
 His father, a Sub-court Clerk, was the brother of the famous Vidwan Pushpavanam, who was a great classical musician himself.

 Mani Iyer's tutelage in music started at the age of nine.
 His first guru was Sri Rajam Bhagavathar who was Disciple of Ettayapuram Ramachandra Bhagavathar.
 Through Rajam Bhagavathar, he came in close contact with the great musician and composer, Gayakasikhamani Harikesanallur Muthiah Bhagavatar who founded Shri Thyagaraja Sangeetha Vidyalayam, a music school at Madurai and became an early disciple of the School.

+Madurai Mani Iyer lived in Mayiladuthurai for ten years after moving from Madras in 1939 due to the Second World War.
+He later returned to Madras due to health concerns and the educational needs of his siblings.